frugalware/frugalware.gitlab.io/content/package/libc++.md

 sha1sum = "ec151389ec52df04e07da418a4a958ff7331bb35"
 depends = "['libgcc']"
 +++
-A new implementation of the C++ standard library"
+A new implementation of the C++ standard library

 {{< files text="show files" >}}* /usr/include/c++/v1/algorithm
 * /usr/include/c++/v1/any